Language and gender: Politeness

 Lakoff identified three forms of politeness: formal, deference, and camaraderie.
 Women's language is characterized by formal and deference politeness, whereas men's language is exemplified by camaraderie.

 There is a generalization about conservativeness and politeness in women's speech.
 It is commonly believed that women are gentle, while men are rough and rude.
 Since there is no evidence for the total accuracy of this perception, researchers have tried to examine the reasons behind it.
 Statistics show a pattern that women tend to use more "standard" variable of the language.
 For example, in the case of negative concord, e.g., I didn't do anything vs. I didn't do nothing, women usually use the standard form.
 Pierre Bourdieu introduced the concept of the linguistic marketplace.
 According to this concept, different varieties of language have different values.
 When people want to be accepted in a diplomatic organization, they need to have a range of knowledge to show their competency.
 Possessing the right language is as important as the right style of dress.
 Both of these manners have social values.
 While Bourdieu focuses on the diplomatic corps, it would be true if people want to be accepted in other contexts such as an urban ghetto.
 The market that one wants to engage with has a profound effect on the value of the variation of language they may use.
 The relations of each gender to linguistic markets are different.
-A research on the pronunciation of English in Norwich has shown that women's usage is considerably more conservative regarding the standard variation of the language they speak.
-This research provides the pieces of evidence that women's exclusion from the workplace has led to this variation.
-As women in some cases have not had the same position as men and their opportunities to secure these positions have been fewer, they have tried to use more "valuable" variations of the language.
-It can be the standard one, or the polite version of it, or the so-called "right" one.
+A study on pronunciation of English in Norwich has shown women's usage is considerably more conservative regarding the standard dialect.
+This research provides some evidence that women's exclusion from the workplace has led to this variation.
+As women in some cases have not had the same position as men and their opportunities to secure these positions have been fewer, they have tried to use more valued variations of the language.
+It can be the standard one, or the polite version, or the so-called "right" one.